btrettel/plint/README.md

     plint --title "A novel title" demo-claims.txt

-Per MPEP 606, titles should not start with "An" or contain the word "novel", so this example would return two warnings.
+Per MPEP 606, titles should not start with "A" or contain the word "novel", so this example would return two warnings.

 ## Exit statuses